 My coffee table had a glass top, and for the longest time, it was in storage.
+I know it was a waste.
+I probably should have checked out the range of other materials used for coffee machines at furniture in fashion.
 I just didn’t want to risk the kids getting hurt because the glass top jutted out.
 So I always used a Fabindia trunk as my coffee table instead!

 Then came the day when I realized I was running out of storage space.
 Something had to be done.
 I decided to critically assess the furniture in my home, and see what could stay and could not!
 And guess what?
 I didn’t feel like throwing out a thing – not even the old, ugly plywood TV-console that I hated but get this, still loved – because it had lovely memories attached to it.
 So of course, I am keeping it – in a gorgeous new avatar, which I will share with you soon.